White House moves to halt Times, Post subscriptions

 White House press secretary Stephanie Grisham is describing the move as a cost-saving measure.

-Grisham says “not renewing subscriptions across all federal agencies will be a significant cost saving for taxpayers — hundreds of thousands of dollars.”
+Grisham said that “not renewing subscriptions across all federal agencies will be a significant cost saving for taxpayers — hundreds of thousands of dollars.”

 Trump is often critical of the two newspapers and said in a Fox News interview on Monday that “we don’t want” the Times in the White House anymore, and “we’re going to probably terminate that and The Washington Post.”

-The White House plan was first reported by The Wall Street Journal.
+The White House plan for the agencies was first reported by The Wall Street Journal.